VictoriaMetrics/VictoriaMetrics/README.md

     - `federate` - returns [federated metrics](https://prometheus.io/docs/prometheus/latest/federation/).
     - `api/v1/export` - exports raw data.
 See [this article](https://medium.com/@valyala/analyzing-prometheus-data-with-external-tools-5f3e5e147639) for details.
     - `api/v1/status/tsdb` - for time series stats.
 See [these docs](https://prometheus.io/docs/prometheus/latest/querying/api/#tsdb-stats) for details.
+    - `api/v1/status/active_queries` - for currently executed active queries.
+Note that every `vmselect` maintains an independent list of active queries, which is returned in the response.

 * URL for time series deletion: `http://<vmselect>:8481/delete/<accountID>/prometheus/api/v1/admin/tsdb/delete_series?match[]=<timeseries_selector_for_delete>`.
   Note that the `delete_series` handler should be used only in exceptional cases such as deletion of accidentally ingested incorrect time series.
 It shouldn't